AutodeskGames/stingray-docs/source/source_access/building.md

 ### iOS

 To build the engine for iOS, note that you must run the `make.rb` script on a Mac.
 Specifying the platform target is optional, since iOS is the only target that can be built on the Mac.

+#### iOS with Xcode 8

+Code signing is mandatory in Xcode 8.
+If you are using iOS 8, you need to set one additional environment variable before you run `make.rb`: `SR_IOS_DEVELOPMENT_TEAM`.
+Set its value to the numeric identifier of your Apple Development Team.
+For example:

+`export SR_IOS_DEVELOPMENT_TEAM=5557727`

 ### Xbox One